NSO-developer/nso-gitbook/administration/advanced-topics/compaction.md

 By default, compaction is handled automatically by the CDB.
 After each transaction, CDB evaluates whether compaction is required for the affected data store.

 This is done by examining the number of added nodes as well as the file size changes since the last performed compaction.
-The thresholds used can be modified in the `ncs.conf` file by configuring the `/ncs-config/compaction/file-size-relative`, `/ncs-config/compaction/file-size-absolute`, and `/ncs-config/compaction/num-node-relative` settings.&#x20;
+The thresholds used can be modified in the `ncs.conf` file by configuring the `/ncs-config/compaction/file-size-relative`, `/ncs-config/compaction/file-size-absolute`, and `/ncs-config/compaction/num-node-relative` settings.

 It is also possible to automatically trigger compaction after a set number of transactions by setting the `/ncs-config/compaction/num-transaction` property.